santhosh-reddy-6404/u-mart/README.md

 **Hey guys!**
 This is Santhosh Reddy a 17 year old web dev and a blockchain dev.
 I made a real-time Ecommerce web app as my project made with combining my web and blockchain development skills.
+This project has taken around 52days to complete as an individual.

 Follow me on twitter : https://twitter.com/k_santosh2005